Antoine-overflow/TheDrive/README.md

 Then clone this repository:
 `git clone https://github.com/Antoine-overflow/TheDrive`

-launch:
-```
-cd TheDrive/glusterfs_config
-./launch.sh
-```
 It will install the glustercli, gluster server, gluster_rest api and its client plugin.

-Also, when a new node is created, the `docker-volume-glusterfs.conf` needs to be updated in every node: <br>
+When a new node is created, the `docker-volume-glusterfs.conf` needs to be updated in every node: <br>
 `GLUSTERFS_DRIVER_OPTS='-servers ensg-00.local:ensg-01.local:ensg-02.local:ensg-03.local -rest http://ensg-main.local:9000 -gfs-base /var/lib/gluster/volumes'`

 You have to add the new node to the -servers parameter.
-Then you restart the `docker-volume-glusterfs.service` service.

-Finally, go to a node that is already in the cluster and use:
+Go to a node that is already in the cluster and use:
 `gluster peer probe ensg-XX.local`

 where XX is the number of your new node.

+Finally,launch in your new node:
+```
+cd TheDrive/glusterfs_config
+./launch.sh
+```

 ## 2.5 Nextcloud - OnlyOffice